 The structures of these three chemicals are shown in the main image of this blog (see above).
 As shown, Aminexil has similar structure of minoxidil, with the piperidinyl group missing.
 Stemoxydine has a completely different structure from minoxidil.
 Stemoxydine's IUPAC name is Diethyl pyridine-2,4-dicarboxylate ( see its molecular modeling image blow).

 Minoxidil: Minoxidil has been proven to regrow hair on the top of the head.
-It is the only FDA approved and most widely used ingredient in hair regrowth products as of today.
+It is one of the only two FDA approved ingredients (the other being finasteride) and most widely used ingredient in hair regrowth products as of today.
 It was first used as an oral drug to lower blood pressure.
 It was soon found to stimulate hair growth.
-Rigorous clinical studies have confirmed this “side effect” and its FDA approvals for hair re-growth as topical solutions were granted.
+Rigorous clinical studies have confirmed this “side effect” and its FDA approvals for hair re-growth as topical solutions was granted in 1980s.
 Clinical studies have shown that higher minoxidil concentration is more effective than lower minoxidil concentration in stimulating hair regrowth.
-If you are interested in knowing more about minoxidil, you can read our blog: Minoxidil Frequently Asked Questions or Minoxidil | Professional Review.
+If you are interested in knowing more about minoxidil, you can read our blog: Minoxidil Frequently Asked Questions and Professional Review.

-It appears from early and limited in vivo studies that a small amount of hair regrowth did occur.
+It appears from the early and limited in vivo studies that a small amount of hair regrowth did occur.
 However, larger scale clinical testing would be needed to determine a more accurate assessment of the product’s success rate.

 Aminexil is said to work in a similar way to the proven hair loss treatment minoxidil.
 However, aminexil is often mixed with minoxidil.
 There are very few products containing Aminexil without minoxidil.
-Yes, this is another hint if Aminexil really works.

 Hair Loss Treatment and Products